 Data science, one of the biggest trends of the current times, is still quite a mystery to many marketing & sales professionals.
 That has to change.
+Marketers need to uncover the right strategies to deploy data science for businesses to boost their sales as never before.

 Savvy businesses use data science in sales to focus their efforts on the ‘right’ leads and uncover missed opportunities.
 Living in an era of rapid digitization, all business channels are generating huge amounts of customer data daily.
 It is valuable data because it contains insights.
 Data science helps extract those insights in a tangible form.